-Book Club – Second Saturday every other month at 1:00 pm
+Book Club – Every other month on Saturday at 1:00 pm

 Compton Book Club is a chance for fellowship and discussion.
 Go to the “What’s New This Season?” tab on this website for information on the book we are currently reading and our next meeting.